leviome/leviome.github.io/index.md

 ## About
 ---
 hey, guys!
-I am a machine learning engineer at Intel Sports Group, specializing in computer vision, deep learning and geometric machine learning, etc.
+I am a machine learning engineer at Intel Sports Group, specializing in computer vision, deep learning and geometric machine learning, etc. It's my honor if you wanna discuss tech problems with me.

 ## Education